Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/slideshowtransition/getsoundname/_index.md

 second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
-weight: 90
+weight: 120
 url: /php-java/slideshowtransition/getsoundname/
 ---

 ## getSoundName()  method

  Specifies a human readable name for the sound of the transition.
-The  Sound( #getSound/ #setSound(IAudio)) property must be assigned to get or set the sound name.
+The ( #getSound/ #setSound(IAudio)) property must be assigned to get or set the sound name.
  Read-write  String.